-This was such fun!
-I had never used a texture medium on painted furniture until now.
-The seamless texture it created changed the whole feel of this dresser and I love how I was able to just add the Sea Spray to my paint.
-What’s Sea Spray?
-Well, let me show ya!
+Hello, creative friends.
+Today I’m sharing a personal project I did for my hubby using a texture medium.
+I had never this product before on painted furniture until now.
+The seamless texture it created changed the whole feel of this dresser and I love how I was able to just add it directly to my paint.

 This post contains a few affiliate links to help you find the products I use.
 You are not charged extra to use any of the links, but any income I make will be used for more fun projects!
 To see my full disclaimer, click here.Everything is Do-able!
 Even creating a seamless texture on furniture!
 Click To Tweet

 Sometimes my furniture makeovers are a surprise.
 Usually, I plan them out in advance.
 Well, somewhat.
 This chest of drawers magically just showed up in my garage one day.
 Well, let me explain a bit.
 A few back my hubby and I decided our bedroom needed a makeover… including the (“hello the 80s wants its furniture back) vintage furniture I acquired when we married 15 years ago.
 So, I said goodbye Felicia!
 Turns out that I made a horrible mistake.
 I thought I had found the perfect piece and painted it a masculine color called In The Navy by the Dixie Belle Paint Co for our bedroom makeover.
 That’s what I get for thinking.

 Turns out that the hubby was not at all happy with my decision.
 Um… let’s just say that he didn’t want to bend down to remove his man underwear from the drawers. 😏 The furniture chest he had been using for the last 20 years was very tall.
 So, off he went to find his new penthouse storage for underwear.
 In his defense… he’s 6’2.
 If you didn’t get the penthouse pun, it was from the movie Pretty Woman with Julia Roberts.
 Ha!

 Here are the products that were used in this makeover.
 You can CLICK HERE to buy these products and others.
 Their colors are amazing!